TimboFimbo/HackyHacky_JoyJoy/README.md

 this release.
 Once more levels are finished, the narrative can start to be added.

+Q. Why can't I maximize the game window?

+A. I started at 720p so the game would work on a variety of screens, then placed a lot of components by hand during production.
+As nothing is moved or sized dynamically yet, maximizing the screen isn\'t implemented.

 Known Issues / Needed Updates
 -----------------------------